MrakDun-desu/BlockstackerDocs/Game-events.md

 ## Subscribing to the events

-When you write a script for BlockStacker-desu that needs to access events, you need to define which functions in your script will handle them.
+When you write a script for BlockStacker that needs to access events, you need to define which functions in your script will handle them.
 This is currently done by returning a table that maps each event name to a handler function.
 Mapping functions could then look like this: